MichaelSpila97/S3K_Genetic_Algorithm/README.md

                         		Sonic 3 And Knuckles Genetic Algorithm Project

+					PLEASE USE CODE ON EITHER FROM VER1 OR VER2 BRANCH THE MASTER AS OF NOW HAS AN OUTDATTED VERSION OF THE ALGORITHM FROM VER 1 BRANCH

           		The goal of the project is to see if a genetic algorithm could complete sonic 3&k with only the core statistic provided to it.
 I have so far built a functional but rough